CExA-project/ddc/paper/joss-paper.md

 - Algorithms
 -->

-The DDC library is a C++ library designed for safety handling of multidimensional data.
-Its core components, `Chunk` and `ChunkSpan`, provide flexible data containers along with algorithms for efficient manipulation built on top of the performance portable Kokkos library.
+The DDC library is a C++ library designed for expressive and safe handling of multidimensional data.
+Its core component provides flexible data containers along with algorithms built on top of the performance portable Kokkos library.

+### Containers

-DDC offers two containers `Chunk` and `ChunkSpan`.
-They are designed over the C++ 23 `std::mdspan` interface.
-The former one, `Chunk`, is owning the data whereas the latter one, `ChunkSpan`, is a view on the data.
+DDC offers two containers designed over the C++ 23 `std::mdspan` interface:

+- `Chunk` an owning container, i.e. it manages the lifetime of the underlying memory allocation,
+- `ChunkSpan` is a non-owning container view over existing memory allocation.

+### Strongly-typed labelled indices

-DDC employs strongly-typed indices to label dimensions and access data.
+DDC employs strongly-typed multi-indices to label dimensions and access data.
 It introduces two types of indices:

 - `DiscreteVector` indices:
-  - these are strongly-typed labelled integers,
+  - strongly-typed labelled integers,
-  - they provide a multidimensional array access semantic to the container's data,
+  - provide a multidimensional array access semantics to the container's data,
 - `DiscreteElement` indices:
-  - these are strongly-typed labelled opaque identifiers.
+  - strongly-typed labelled opaque identifiers.
-  - they provide an associative access semantic to the container's data.
+  - provide an associative access semantics to the container's data.

 Unlike `DiscreteVector` indices, users cannot directly interpret the internal representation of `DiscreteElement` and must reason about them based solely on their relative ordering.
-The set of possible `DiscreteElement` is typically established at the initialisation of the program.
+The set of possible `DiscreteElement` is typically established at program initialisation.

+### Algebra semantics

-These two sets of indices are linked together by a similar semantic to vector and affine spaces in mathematics.
-As the names suggest, a `DiscreteVector` behaves as a vector in a vector space and a `DiscreteElement` behaves as a point in an affine space.
+The relationship between `DiscreteVector` and `DiscreteElement` is analogous to vector and affine spaces in mathematics, more specifically:

+- a `DiscreteVector` behaves like a vector in a vector space,
+- a `DiscreteElement` behaves like a point in an affine space.

 That is to say, if `v1` and `v2` are `DiscreteVector`, `e1` and `e2` are `DiscreteElement`, the following operations are valid:

 - v1 + v2 returns a`DiscreteVector`,
 - v2 - v1 returns a`DiscreteVector`,
 - e1 + v1 = v1 + e1 is `DiscreteElement`,
 - e2 - e1 returns a`DiscreteVector`.

+### Sets of `DiscreteElement`

 When constructing a DDC container, a set of `DiscreteElement` indices must be provided.
 Only the `DiscreteElement` from this predefined set can be used to access the container’s data, ensuring strict control over indexing.

 The set of `DiscreteElement` is a customization point but has always the form of a Cartesian product of the different dimensions.
 DDC predefines the following sets:

 - `DiscreteDomain`, a contiguous set of `DiscreteElement`,
 - `StridedDiscreteDomain`, a set of `DiscreteElement` with a fixed step/stride in each dimension,
-- `SparseDiscreteDomain`, an explicit ordered list of `DiscreteElement` in each dimension.
+- `SparseDiscreteDomain`, an explicitly ordered list of `DiscreteElement` in each dimension.

+### Slicing

-As for `std::mdspan`, DDC containers define slicing operators in the form of the bracket operator that always return a `ChunkSpan`.
-One key point is that the set of `DiscreteElement` of the slice result is a subset of the initial set of `DiscreteElement`.
+Like `std::mdspan`, DDC containers support slicing through the bracket operator that always returns a `ChunkSpan`.
+The key property is that the resulting slice’s set of `DiscreteElement` is a subset of the original set.

+### Multidimensional algorithms

 Finally, DDC offers multidimensional algorithms to manipulate the containers and the `DiscreteElement`.
 Here is a list as of today:

-- `parallel_for_each`
-- `parallel_fill`
-- `parallel_deepcopy`
-- `parallel_transform_reduce`

-We emphasize that some interoperability is possible with existing code.
-It is possible to construct a `ChunkSpan` from a raw pointer or on the contrary to retrieve the pointer from a `ChunkSpan`.
+- `parallel_deepcopy`, copies two `ChunkSpan` that are defined on the same set of `DiscreteElement`,
+- `parallel_for_each`, applies a function once per `DiscreteElement` of a set of `DiscreteElement`,
+- `parallel_fill`, fills a `ChunkSpan` with a value,
+- `parallel_transform_reduce`, applies a function once per `DiscreteElement` of a set of `DiscreteElement` and combines the returned values with a reducer.

+### Interoperability

+Some interoperability with existing code is also supported:

+- a `ChunkSpan` can be constructed from a raw pointer,
+- a raw pointer can be retrieved from a `ChunkSpan`.

 ## Example